astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 reference frames via your own relative velocity.
 The default beginning state of the figure is that your observation frame is at rest with respect to the red object.
-In this reference frame, the blue object is moving left at $\beta_b=0.3$ and the green object is moving right at $\beta_g=0.7$.
-You could interpret this as the worldlines of a spaceship (red) passing by a planet (blue) while being overtaken by a faster spaceship (green).
+In this reference frame, the orange object is moving left at $\beta_b=0.3$ and the green object is moving right at $\beta_g=0.7$.
+You could interpret this as the worldlines of a spaceship (red) passing by a planet (orange) while being overtaken by a faster spaceship (green).
 At the origin, all three objects are at the same location.

 By moving the slider, you can shift your perspective into reference frames with different relative motion.
-Slide the bar to the left until the blue line is vertical.
+Slide the bar to the left until the orange line is vertical.
 This is the reference frame of the planet as two spaceships going at difference speeds pass it.
 The green spaceship is faster than the blue spaceship, as it must be, but it does not exceed the speed of light.
 Continue moving the slider to the left, and you can see the speed of all three objects will approach the speed of light, but never reach it.
-If you move the slider to the right, you can reach the reference frame of the green object, where the red and blue objects will be falling behind, and the blue object is moving faster than the red one.
+If you move the slider to the right, you can reach the reference frame of the green object, where the red and orange objects will be falling behind, and the orange object is moving faster than the red one.